Google

 Photographs

-Leonard Evans is an internationally renowned traffic safety expert who holds a doctorate in physics from Oxford University, England.
-He has presented traffic-safety lectures, including 22 Keynote Addresses, in 30 countries.
-His 169 publications include Traffic Safety (2004) and his distinctly different earlier book Traffic Safety and the Driver (1991).
-His research has appeared in 48 different technical journals.
+Leonard Evans is an internationally renowned traffic safety expert with a doctorate in physics from Oxford University, England.
+He has presented traffic-safety lectures, including 22 Keynote Addresses, in 32 of the 60 countries he has visited.

-Dr. Evans has received many recognitions, including awards from the National Highway Traffic Safety Administration, the International Association for Accident and Traffic Medicine, the Association for the Advancement of Automotive Medicine, the Human Factors and Ergonomics Society, the Detroit Institute of Ophthalmology, the Society of Automotive Engineers, and General Motors.
+Dr. Evans' research has received awards from the National Highway Traffic Safety Administration, the International Traffic Medicine Association (ITMA), the Association for the Advancement of Automotive Medicine (AAAM), the Human Factors and Ergonomics Society (HFES), the International Association for Accident and Traffic Medicine, the Detroit Institute of Ophthalmology, the Society of Automotive Engineers (SAE), and General Motors (GM).